Mentsuyu vs Tsuyu vs Dashi : What is the Difference?

-When it comes to Japanese soup bases, “Mentsuyu (めんつゆ)” is not only relatively well-known even in countries other than Japan, but it seems that the Japanese soup base is actually used by some overseas people.
+When it comes to Japanese soup bases, “Mentsuyu (めんつゆ)” is not only well-known even in countries other than Japan, but the Japanese soup base is actually used by many overseas people.